 Warning: the portable version is incompatible with the NVIDIA 50 series.
 If you own a 5090, 5080, or 5070 you must use the manual version instead.

-Rope includes a very powerful feature called markers, which lets you change tracking and mask settings dynamically during playback.
-This gives Rope extremely accurate and stable swaps that most tools cannot match.
+Rope includes a powerful feature called markers, which lets you change tracking and mask settings dynamically during playback.
+This gives Rope accurate and stable results that most tools cannot match.

 q) Why does the portable version not work on the NVIDIA 50 series?